npc227/GrowYourGardenCSE264/Server/SERVER_README.md

 * @google-cloud/storage (for... cloud storage..)
 * multer (middleware for cloud storage)
 * bcrypt (so that we don't store *unhashed* passwords in our database...)
+* node-cache
+* jsonwebtoken

+### ALL OF THESE ROUTES EXCEPT FOR LOGIN / LOGOUT / CREATE USER REQUIRE AUTHORIZATION HEADER!
+**HEADER FORMAT:**
+authorization -> Bearer [TOKEN]

 # Routes
+## ACCESS ROUTES
+### /login
+Attempts to login a user and add them to the session.
+Requires matching username and password *Example JSON*
+{
+    'username':'some_username'
+    'password':'some_password'
+}

+### /logout
+Attempts to logout a user with the token provided in the authorization header

 ## GET ROUTES
 ### /users
 Returns all users in the database, except users whose IDs are negative (test and admin accounts)